spatialos/online-services/docs/content/configuration-examples/deployment-pool/overview.md

 ## Caveats

 * The deployment pool is intentionally very basic and will not fit every use case out-of-the-box.
 * Some deployments will require one full iteration to become `ready`.
-This can add up to 10 seconds to the start up time.
+This can add up to 10 seconds to the start-up time.
 * Spikes in player count will exhaust the Pool.
 As the Deployment Pool does not change the rate of deployment creation, the number of waiting players may keep increasing.

 <%(Nav hide="next")%>